PowerLoom/protocol-contracts/hardhat/docs/README_SnapshotterState.md

 ### Node Management Events
 1. `NodeMinted(address indexed to, uint256 nodeId)`
    - Triggered when: New node is minted (both regular and legacy)
-   - Use case: Track node creation and ownership assignment

 2. `NodeBurned(address indexed from, uint256 nodeId)`
    - Triggered when: Node is burned by its owner
-   - Use case: Track node retirement and start of claim eligibility period

 ### Token Claim Events
 1. `LegacyNodeTokensClaimed(address indexed claimer, uint256 nodeId, uint256 amount)`
    - Triggered when: Legacy node tokens are claimed (both KYCed and non-KYCed)
-   - Use case: Track token claims for legacy nodes

 2. `SnapshotterTokensClaimed(address indexed claimer, uint256 nodeId, uint256 amount)`
    - Triggered when: Regular node tokens are claimed
-   - Use case: Track token claims for regular nodes

 ### Configuration and State Events
 1. `ConfigurationUpdated(string paramName, uint256 newValue)`
    - Triggered when: Contract configuration parameters are updated
-   - Use case: Audit trail of parameter changes (e.g., node price, cooldown periods)

 2. `URIUpdated(string newUri)`
    - Triggered when: Token metadata URI is updated
-   - Use case: Track changes to token metadata location

 3. `NameUpdated(string newName)`
    - Triggered when: Contract name is updated
-   - Use case: Track contract name changes

 4. `SnapshotterStateUpdated(address indexed newSnapshotterState)`
    - Triggered when: Snapshotter state changes
-   - Use case: Monitor snapshotter state modifications

 5. `allSnapshottersUpdated(address snapshotterAddress, bool allowed)`
    - Triggered when: Snapshotter permissions are modified
-   - Use case: Track changes in snapshotter access rights

 ### Administrative Events
 1. `AdminsUpdated(address adminAddress, bool allowed)`
    - Triggered when: Admin role permissions are modified
-   - Use case: Track changes in administrative access

 2. `EmergencyWithdraw(address indexed owner, uint256 amount)`
    - Triggered when: Emergency withdrawal is executed by owner
-   - Use case: Monitor emergency fund withdrawals

 3. `Deposit(address indexed from, uint256 amount)`
    - Triggered when: ETH is deposited into the contract
-   - Use case: Track incoming funds

 ## Value Flow and Economics